biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 - Identifiers.org URIs should be used when possible because Identifiers.org can be used to validate URIs and map URIs to URLs.
 For example, `http://identifiers.org/orcid:0000-0001-7560-6013` should be used rather than `https://orcid.org/0000-0001-7560-6013`.

-## Required metadata about COMBINE archives for BioSimulations
+## Required metadata about COMBINE/OMEX archives for BioSimulations

 Submissions to BioSimulations must include the following metadata: